NearHuscarl/flutter_login/README.md

 pageColorDark | `Color` | The optional dark background color of login screen; if provided, used for dark gradient instead of primaryColor

 ### LoginUserType
 Enum     |   Description |
 -------- |---------------|
 EMAIL | The User Field will be set to be email
 NAME  | The User Field will be set to be username PHONE  | The User Field will be set to be phone

+[LoginUserType] will change how the user field [TextField] behaves.
+Autofills and Keyboard Type will be adjusted automatically for the type of user that you pass.

 ## Examples